Flying on Federal Funds (Fly America Act)

 - Increase the number of aircraft changes outside the United States by two or more

 - Extend travel time by at least six hours or more

 - Require a connecting time of four hours or more at an overseas interchange point.

-- When an Open Skies agreement is in place.
-The U.S. Government currently has four Open Skies Agreements that allow federal funded travel on a foreign carrier: European Union (EU), Japan, Switzerland, and Australia.
-Depending on which Open Skies Agreement, the use of a foreign carrier is allowable when transportation is between the U.S. and any point in the member state or between two points outside the U.S. provided that:
+- When an Open Skies agreement is in place (European Union (EU), Japan, Switzerland, and Australia).
+Use of a foreign carrier is allowed when transportation is between the U.S. and any point in the agreement member state or between two points outside the U.S. provided that:

 - Funding is not provided by the Secretary of Defense or the Secretary of a military department.

 - No city pair fare exists

 - For the EU agreement, a non-U.S. government employee traveler is exempt from the city pair fare requirement, i.e. a foreign carrier may be used for travel to any point outside the U.S. but must land in an EU Open Skies agreement member state before traveling beyond the member states.